+Introduction Page

-Introduction Page How does dementia affect eating and drinking?
-1 How might the different stages of dementia affect eating and drinking?
-2 Consider the dining environment 3-6 Difficulties you might manage at mealtimes 7 What if the person cannot tell me what is bothering them about eating?
-8-13
+How might the different stages of dementia affect eating and drinking?
+2

+Consider the dining environment 3-7

+Difficulties you might manage at mealtimes 8

+What if the person cannot tell me what is bothering them about eating?
+9-14
-Your questions answered 14 How much should a person with dementia eat?
-15 What if the person's taste and food preferences change?
-16 What to do if the person is losing weight or not finishing meals?
-17 How do I make food and drinks more nourishing?
-18-19 Are nourishing drinks useful if a person is not eating or has lost weight?
-20 What if the person is not drinking enough?
-21 What if the person is overeating?
-22 What if the person is constipated?
-23 What should I do if the person paces a lot or is too distracted to eat?
-24-25 What if there are problems with swallowing?
-26 Will tube feeding help?
-27-28

-Putting it all together 29
+Your questions answered 15

+How much should a person with dementia eat?
+16

+What if the person's taste and food preferences change?
+17

+What to do if the person is losing weight or not finishing meals?
+18

+How do I make food and drinks more nourishing?
+19-20

+Are nourishing drinks useful if a person is not eating or has lost weight?
+21

+What if the person is not drinking enough?
+22

+What if the person is overeating?
+23

+What if the person is constipated?
+24

+What should I do if the person paces a lot or is too distracted to eat?
+25-26

+What if there are problems with swallowing?
+27

+Will tube feeding help?
+28-29

-Sample meal plan 30
+Sample meal plan 31

-Quick guide for Carers 31-32
+Quick guide for Carers 32-33

-Mealtime Memo 33
+Mealtime Memo 34

 What is important for me?
-34
+35

+Useful links and resources 36